Shayne-Falco/Shayne-Falco/README.md

 ## I'm Currently Learning:

  - Julia
+   - MIT Computational Thinking Course on YouTube
  - Developing portfolio projects and website to showcase some of the things I have learned that I currently don't have a project for:
    - Bioinformatics
    - Singnaling Network Models
+   - Data Viualization using XMGRACE, Inkscape, and visual dashboards
+ - Time Managment and how to motiviate myself to write a PhD dissertation in time.

 ## Ask Me About: